July 1 2008

 Indiana University Indianapolis

 Where do you stand on each of these levels of learning?
+Which levels have you developed well?
+Which levels do you need to develop in order to be a more effective learner?

 Although there is some progression in learning abilities across these levels, they are certainly not mutually exclusive or absolutely ordered.
 (For example, we all know of cases where someone may do an excellent job of analysis, but in the absence of grounded knowledge!)
 People are not totally one level or another, of course.
 We all reflect all of these levels in different life circumstances.
 But how much have we developed our learning abilities influences not only how we do in university education but in many life situations.